 Enter a profession where the demand for graduates is high in New Zealand and overseas.
 Gain an internationally-recognised degree from the only New Zealand University to rank in the top 50 in the world for Education as a subject.

 For Primary teaching, you can choose between our English or Huarahi Māori streams.
 Our hands-on programmes will equip you with the tools you need to teach in 21st century classrooms where building strong relationships is vital, diversity is welcomed and digital learning is key.

 Over the three years, you’ll have dedicated blocks of time - up to a total of 24 weeks - that you'll spend full-time in a range of schools or kura.
 These placements are called practicum and allow you to gain a full picture of school life as you gradually take over full classroom responsibilites.
 While on practicum, you'll have the guidance of a dedicated teacher within the school, as well as support by your university supervisors.
 This will help you to become a part of a community, establish connections to set you up in your career, and gain vital skills to prepare you for the transition into teaching.
 Find out more information about practicum.

 The programme is shaped by a commitment to fairness and social justice.
 It is underpinned by the principles of Te Tiriti o Waitangi and a commitment to ensure equitable outcomes in learning.
 You will learn alongside a diverse range of students and be taught basic proficiency in te reo Māori.

 Bachelor of Education (Teaching) students are eligible for the external TeachNZ Scholarships.
+Applications are now open for the TeachNZ Career Changer scholarships.
 Find out more and apply.

 Before you begin your teaching journey, there are a few key steps you need to complete, so we recommend applying early.
 Read about the process on our Info for applicants page.